Hello, World,

 Honestly, just scroll through LowEndTalk, and I'm sure you'll find something!
 However, note that most providers block port 25 (SMTP) by default, which is required for email.
 You MUST request the port to be unblocked in most cases.

-# Choosing a software
+# Choosing software

 Mailcow is a docker-based email stack combining various popular email software components (such as Postfix, rSpamD, Dovecot, ...) in a centralised Docker image.
 It allows one to easily set email up, manage data using a "standard" software stack (allowing easy future migration), provides a powerful API, all while staying up-to-date, not having to deal with the annoyance of setting up tens of components and making them work coherently with one another.
 The main downside of Mailcow is that it tends to be pretty heavy (the minimum requirements alone are 6GB of RAM + 1GB swap and 20 GiB of storage (not including email storage)) and that it mainly natively supports a limited set of Linux distributions (server-side, of course) without needing to install any compatibility layers or patching in major modifications.

-There is always the option of rolling out your own stack (combining your own components together), but this will require a lot of maintenance - something similar to Emailwiz maybe?; a few years ago I heard of Luke Smith's emailwiz script, which natively installs and configures Postfix, Dovecot, SpamAssasin, OpenDKIM, Certbot, and fail2ban by means of a centralised shell script.
-I personally prefer the two aforementioned options, but if you're simply looking for a lightweight "just works" option, Emailwiz or a custom stack may be your best bet.
+You can also choose a less integrated ecosystem by using a centralised shellscript like Luke Smith's Emailwiz; a few years ago I heard of his Emailwiz script, which natively installs and configures Postfix, Dovecot, SpamAssassin, OpenDKIM, Certbot, and fail2ban on a Debian server automatically.
+I personally prefer the two aforementioned options to Emailwiz, but if you're simply looking for a lightweight "just works" option and appreciate total control, Emailwiz or a custom stack may be your best bet.

 # Hosting vs. Virtual Hosting